Paul Dourish

 CSCW "Lasting Impact" award, in 2016 and 2021.
+In 2025, he received ACM SIGCHI's award for Lifetime Achievement in Research.

 Dourish has published three books and over 100 scientific articles, and holds 19 US patents.

 Life

 Born and raised in Glasgow, Scotland, Dourish studied at St Aloysius' College.
-He then received a B.Sc. in Artificial Intelligence and Computer Science from the University of Edinburgh in 1989.
-He moved to work at Rank Xerox EuroPARC (later the Xerox Research Center Europe) in Cambridge, UK, during which time he completed a Ph.D. in Computer Science at University College London (UCL).
+He received a B.Sc. in Artificial Intelligence and Computer Science from the University of Edinburgh in 1989, after which he moved to work at Rank Xerox EuroPARC (later the Xerox Research Center Europe) in Cambridge, UK.
+While working there, he completed a Ph.D. in Computer Science at University College London (UCL).

-After completing his Ph.D, he moved to California, working for Apple Computer in Cupertino, California.
+After completing his Ph.D., he moved to California, working for Apple Computer in Cupertino, California.
 He worked in research laboratories at Apple Computer until they closed 10 months later and then at Xerox's Palo Alto Research Center.

 In 2000, Dourish moved to Southern California, when he joined the faculty at the University of California, Irvine.
 Since then, he has remained a full professor of Informatics.
 He has held visiting positions at Intel, Microsoft, Stanford University, MIT, the IT University of Copenhagen, and the University of Melbourne.

 Work

-His published work is primarily in the areas of Human-Computer Interaction, Computer supported cooperative work, and Ubiquitous computing.
+His published work is primarily in the areas of human-computer interaction, computer-supported cooperative work, and ubiquitous computing.
 He is the author of over 100 scientific publications, and holds 19 US patents.
-He is amongst the most prolific and widely cited scholars in Human-Computer Interaction; Microsoft's academic search system lists him as the fourth most influential author in the area while Google Scholar calculates his h-index at over 50.
+He is amongst the most prolific and widely cited scholars in human-computer interaction; Microsoft's academic search system lists him as the fourth most influential author in the area while Google Scholar calculates his h-index at over 80.